Comparing Type Systems for Deadlock Freedom: Discussion

 In the Curry-Howard correspondences for session types, sharing exponentials $!$ and $?$ at the level of propositions/types can be interpreted as input-guarded replication $!x\inp z.Q$ at the level of proofs/processes.
 In the classical setting considered here, a channel typed with $!A$ denotes a \emph{server} able to offer an arbitrary number of copies (including zero) of a process with behavior of type $A$ upon request (an input); dually, a channel typed with $?A$ denotes a \emph{request} to such a server (an output).
 This requires an additional cut rule for exponential (unrestricted) contexts (denoted $\Theta$) as well as typing rules for realizing the sharing semantics of $!A$ and $?A$.
 Other rules are adjusted to account for $\Theta$; for instance, the mix rule becomes:

 The resulting logically justified reduction rule for replication is as follows:

 The process before the reduction features one linear cut along session $x$; after the reduction, the process contains two cuts: the cut on $y$ is linear, whereas the one on $x$ is exponential.
-Hence, this reduction preserves the degree of sharing.

-The formal definition of the typed languages \lcp and \lkoba (\Cref{d:lang}) can be extended to consider typed processes with replication, which is used in \cite{CairesP10,DBLP:journals/mscs/CairesPT16} (in the input-guarded variant described above) and in \cite{K06} (where unguarded replication $!P$ is accounted for).
+The definition of the typed languages \lcp and \lkoba (\Cref{d:lang}) can be extended to consider typed processes with replication, which is used in \cite{CairesP10,DBLP:journals/mscs/CairesPT16} (in the input-guarded variant described above) and in \cite{K06} (where unguarded replication $!P$ is accounted for).
 Since the type system $\s$ in \cite{V12} admits rather expressive forms of recursion (that go well beyond the server-request interactions enabled by input-guarded replication), the class of ``full \lcp'' processes would be a strict sub-class of session-typed processes.
-Still, characterizations given in terms of the degree of sharing are possible: the notion is \emph{robust}, in the sense that it does not depend on processes being finite.
-That said, its exact definition (and the connection between extended \lcp and \lkoba) require adaptations, because there are processes in (full) \lcp not representable in (full) $\Koba{1}$.
-Consider, for instance, processes typable with the mix rule above: if $P$ and $Q$ have $m$ shared names in common (as tracked by $\Theta$), then $P \pp Q$ should be representable by a process in $\Koba{m}$.

-Now, considering processes with infinite behavior entails including \emph{termination} properties into the analysis of (dead)lock-freedom.
-Crucially, the full Curry-Howard interpretation for session types, including exponentials as explained above, is known to be strongly normalizing and confluent~\cite{PCPT12,DBLP:journals/iandc/PerezCPT14,CP17}.
-Therefore, infinite behavior in full \lcp concerns unboundedly many copies of finite, deterministic interactive behaviors.
-The fact that a single type system simultaneously enforces deadlock-freedom, termination, and confluence sharply contrasts to the situation for non-logical type systems: to our knowledge, only the hybrid type system in~\cite{KS10} simultaneously ensures these three properties (see below).
-Clearly, it would be unfair to compare processes that enjoy different properties, i.e., processes in $\lcp$ against well-typed processes in type systems that enforce some, but not all, of deadlock-freedom, termination, and confluence.
+Now, considering processes with unbounded behavior entails including \emph{termination} properties into the analysis of (dead)lock-freedom.
+Crucially, the full Curry-Howard interpretation for session types, including exponentials as explained above, is known to be strongly normalizing and confluent~\cite{DBLP:journals/iandc/PerezCPT14,CP17}.
+Therefore, unbounded behavior in full \lcp concerns unboundedly many copies of finite, deterministic interactive behaviors.
+The fact that a single type system simultaneously enforces deadlock freedom, termination, and confluence sharply contrasts to the situation for non-logical type systems: to our knowledge, only the hybrid type system in~\cite{KS10} simultaneously ensures these three properties (see below).
+Clearly, it would be unfair to compare processes that enjoy different properties, i.e., processes in $\lcp$ against well-typed processes in type systems that enforce some, but not all, of deadlock freedom, termination, and confluence.
 By focusing on finite processes, we have found a fair ground to objectively compare different type systems.